ra3333333leven/ra3-registry/README.md

 This ensures components are installed in the correct location when users run the shadcn CLI.

+## Component Organization

+The registry automatically organizes components based on their type and name:

+- Components are grouped and displayed on the homepage
+- Navigation sidebar is generated from the registry
+- No manual maintenance of component lists required

 ## Meta Components

 You can create meta-components that bundle multiple related components: